Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Parents can take practical steps to keep their children smoke-free.
 At first, young people begin smoking to look cool without understanding the addictive nature of tobacco.
+E-cigarettes usually contain nicotine and are also considered a tobacco product.
 But a person who starts smoking when young is likely to continue the habit into adulthood.
 And quitting smoking later in life is a hard task.

 Here are specific steps you can take to keep your children from smoking:

 If you smoke, quit.
 Children look to their parents as an example, and children of smokers are more likely to smoke than children of nonsmokers.

 Start talking about the dangers of smoking when your children are ages 5 or 6.
 If you wait until they're 11 or 12, when they're likely to be tempted to try cigarettes, their health attitudes are already pretty well set.